Amazon overrules employees’ calls to stop selling book questioning mainstream treatment for transgender youth

 In an interview Monday, Shrier said that her book “does not in any way come out against [gender] transition, certainly not for adults.”
 Instead, she said, she opposed what she called the “fast-tracking of youth” into surgical or hormonal therapies, which medical professionals have said does not happen.

-On April 23, Sarah Castle, Amazon’s director of book content risk and quality, posted on an internal message board that Amazon would not stop selling “Irreversible Damage.”
-“Amazon has an internal process for evaluating the appropriateness of books and we have shared your feedback,” Castle wrote.
+On April 23, Amazon’s director of book content risk and quality posted on an internal message board that Amazon would not stop selling “Irreversible Damage.”
+“Amazon has an internal process for evaluating the appropriateness of books and we have shared your feedback,” the director wrote.
 “In this case, the process included gathering feedback from Glamazon board members and the Books Diversity, Equity, and Inclusion team.
 After examining the content of the book in detail and calibrating with senior leadership, we have confirmed that it does not violate our content policy.”

 Employees affiliated with Glamazon, though, said they were dissatisfied with the company’s decision to keep selling “Irreversible Damage.”
 “We’ve been fighting this for months,” a Glamazon board member told other employees last week, according to images of Slack messages viewed by The Seattle Times.
 “We were consulted.
 We told them it’s transphobic and needs to be removed.”